585 results found

 Photo ID:810910Submit Correction

 Delivery flight.
 493 and 494 were supposedly 'cancelled/not taken up' by Syria.
-It seems likely that they went to Egypt, which was apparently the real customer.
+It seems likely that they went to Egypt, which was apparently the true customer.

 Registration / Serial:493